ljacquin/wiser/README.md

 # environment (i.e. combination of Site, year, Management and block in maize_genomic_data)
 fixed_effect_vars_ <- grep("_row$|_column$", colnames(maize_raw_pheno_data), value = TRUE)

-# ➡️ Estimate phenotypes using estimate_wiser_phenotype() with its default values for whitening_method
+# ➡️ Compute WISER-estimated phenotypes using estimate_wiser_phenotype() with its default values for whitening_method
 # ("ZCA-cor") and alpha_ (0.01).
 Remark that the overall mean is always fitted within the wiser
 # framework